 Western's Community Health Program is recognized as one of the leading undergraduate programs in the Northwest.
 The major offers a curriculum for students interested in careers in health education and health promotion with one of five settings: community, school, worksite, college/university and/or medical/clinical.
 Western's program is designed to prepare students for the examination to become a Certified Health Education Specialist (CHES).

-Nationally accredited, the Recreation Program offers a Bachelor of Arts degree in Recreation and Leisure Services.
+Nationally accredited, the Recreation Management and Leadership Program offers a Bachelor of Arts degree in Recreation Management and Leadership.
 The major offers concentrations in tourism, community recreation, outdoor recreation, and therapeutic recreation.